kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 pip install kedro dbx --upgrade
 ```

 dbx is an extension of the Databricks CLI, a command-line program for interacting with Databricks without using its UI.
-You will use both the Databricks CLI and dbx to sync code and data with Databricks.
+You will use dbx to sync code your project with Databricks.

 After installing dbx, you must authenticate the Databricks CLI with your [Databricks instance]([Databricks documentation](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).